SubnauticaNitrox/Nitrox/CONTRIBUTING.md

 🏋️ If this is your first time contributing to Nitrox and you do not have advanced programming experience, we have you covered.

 Nitrox has a [list of good first issues](https://github.com/SubnauticaNitrox/Nitrox/issues?q=is%3Aissue%20is%3Aopen%20label%3A%22Complexity%3A%20easy%22%20-linked%3Apr%20no%3Aassignee) that can be a great way to find something that fits your expertise or technical background.

+## 🤖 AI Usage

+Nitrox is a special kind of software because it interacts closely with Subnautica's codebase, which makes reliable **code generation difficult**.
+That is why you should be careful when using AI tools: they can easily hallucinate when it comes to in-game Nitrox behavior, because they do not understand how the game interacts with Nitrox.

+We welcome the use of AI tools (such as Copilot, Codex, etc.) to **assist** with code or documentation. ⚠️ However, we do not have the resources to review code that does not make sense, or paragraphs that explain the meaning of life, **so you must review everything carefully before submitting**.

+🚨 For transparency, you **must declare in your pull request** if AI tools were used to generate any part of your contribution.
+This helps reviewers and users understand the origin of the code.
+Please use the dedicated section in the PR template for this purpose.
+AI-generated code is allowed, but it must be reviewed and tested by you before submission. 🚨

 ## Pull Request Guidelines